 This charity connects veterans with pets that are overlooked in the adoption industry.
 Many of these pets stay in shelters or are scheduled to be killed.
 Pets for Patriots hopes to save two lives in the process.

 The fine arts are a central part of western culture, defining how people understand themselves.
 Movies, music, and art show what ideas are important to them, and they give a chance to express themselves.
 The act of making art is both discipline and an expression, which is exactly what many veterans need—a discipline for finding purpose and expression

 These groups provide veterans with guitars and music lessons to help them learn to play.
 They provide peace through the healing power of music, and group lessons foster community interactions that help give individuals the emotional support they need.

-, which you can see on their website.
+Veterans Art Project offers bronze and ceramics classes for veterans, their families, and advocates.
+They produce some beautiful pieces of art, which you can see on their website.
 Their work ranges from pouring projects in molds to large murals.